Pyramid of Nyuserre: Valley temple

 Nyuserre co-opted the valley temple and causeway that had been under construction for Neferirkare's monument.
 As at Sahure's valley temple, there were two column adorned entrances, though Nyuserre's columns contrast with Sahure's in that they represent papyrus stalks instead of palm trees.
 The main entrance was on a portico which had two colonnades of four pink granite columns.
 The second entrance, found in the west, could be accessed via a staircase landing on a limestone paved portico adorned with four granite columns.
-Each was shaped to resemble a six-stemmed papyrus and bore the names and titles of the king as well as images of Wadjet and Nekhbet.
+The columns were shaped to resemble a six-stemmed papyrus and bore the names and titles of the king as well as images of Wadjet and Nekhbet.

 The temple was paved with black basalt, and had walls made from Tura limestone with relief decorated red granite dado.
 Its central chamber – containing three red granite encased niches, one large and two small, in its west wall, that may have held statues of the king – held significant religious importance.
 Two side rooms had black basalt dado, and the southernmost room contained a staircase leading to a roof terrace.
 Few remnants of the wall reliefs, such as one depicting massacres of Egypt's enemies, have been preserved.
 A number of statues were placed in the temple, such as one of Queen Reputnub and one of a pink granite lion.
 The chambers preceding the causeway were angled to meet it, and limestone figures of enemy captives appear to have stood at the exit of the temple at the base of the causeway.

 In 2009, the Czech Archaeological Mission revisited Nyuserre's valley temple and causeway to conduct trial digs at the two sites.
 32 m south of the valley temple, a north–south-oriented wall was excavated.
 The wall had been made from white limestone and mortared together with pink mortar.
 The east face of the wall was found to be inclined at about 81°.
 Indications of stone robber activity were found at the south section of the unearthed wall.
 A combination of factors, including shape, workmanship and elevation, suggest that the excavated wall is a part of the valley temple harbour's embankment.
 Based on Borchardt's expeditions in combination with their 2009 findings, the Egyptologist Jaromír Krejčí estimates that the harbour was at a minimum 79 m long, with a potential length of around 121 m, and a width of at least 32 m.